intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Standards & Conventions/Requests.md

 ### Path parameters

-The following path parameters are required in neergy data requests.
-If a paramters is invalid or omitted it will be defaulted as shown.
+The following path parameters are required in energy data requests.
+If a parameter is invalid or omitted it will be defaulted as shown.

 Parameter | Description | Default
 --- | --- | ---